 The flowers were purchased at Trader Joe's for about $25.
 Not bad for 6 bunches of flowers.
 However, you probably already have some daffodils and other spring flowers in your backyard.
 Use them instead to cut down on the cost.
 Branches from flowering shrubs and trees work great too.

-I also had a couple of cell packs of pansies and violas leftover from a flower pounding project that I will share with you next week.
+I also had a couple of cell packs of pansies and violas leftover from a flower pounding project.
 They were perfect for sticking around the edges to fill in the empty space and hide the containers underneath.
 You could also stick some moss in and around the base to use as filler.

 Eggshell Planter Nests for Favors

 Last week I wrote about using eggshells as seed starting planters for Easter favors.
 Here they are.
 Don't they look great on top of this place setting?

 The nests are made with simple moss that you can get at the dollar store.
 I used spray adhesive to help hold them together.
 It's a little messy to work with so cover your workspace and wear disposable gloves.